 Carpet Cleaning Tips

 "The most important thing to do is vacuum as often as possible, at least twice a week.
 This will prevent dry soil from really wearing down your carpet prematurely.
-Use clean walk off mats at all entry's.
+Use clean walk-off mats at all entries.
 Keep your area rugs and hard surfaces clean as they can be a source of dirt for your clean carpet.
-Try to not wear shoes, especially outdoor footwear on the carpet as this brings in all the contaminants from outside like asphalt sealant, oils, dirt and bacteria, etc..
-Wear white socks or go bare feet instead.
-If you must clean a spot use as little spotter as possible applied to a white terry cloth towel(not directly to the carpet) then slowly work from outside in on your stain.
-Once gone, dampen clean area on towel with warm water and try to wipe (rinse) the spotter out of the spotted area to rid the carpet of residue so not to attract dirt a short time later.
-Stay off spotted area till dry.
+Try to not wear shoes, especially outdoor footwear on the carpet as this brings in all the contaminants from outside like asphalt sealant, oils, dirt, bacteria, etc. Wear white socks or go bare feet instead.
+If you must clean a spot used as little spotter as possible applied to a white terry cloth towel(not directly to the carpet) then slowly work from outside in on your stain.
+Once gone, dampen the clean area on a towel with warm water and try to wipe (rinse) the spotter out of the spotted area to rid the carpet of residue so as not to attract dirt a short time later.
+Stay off the spotted area till dry.

-Never try to clean your carpets with plug in the wall store bought or rented portable equipment.
-These machines are very weak and leave so much cleaning residue that your carpets will be dirtier in a few weeks then what you started with.
-Also the cannot dry carpets properly so that also is very damaging for your carpets.
-The worst carpets we see are do it yourself and dry cleaned carpets as both leave a lot of residue which attract dirt extremely fast.
-Call us for our carpet cleaning services every 6-12 months and apply our Green Sealed Approved protector to your high used areas and your wonderful investment will last a very long time.
+Never try to clean your carpets with plug-in-the-wall store-bought or rented portable equipment.
+These machines are very weak and leave so much cleaning residue that your carpets will be dirtier in a few weeks than what you started with.
+Also, they cannot dry carpets properly so that also is very damaging for your carpets.
+The worst carpets we see are do-it-yourself and dry-cleaned carpets as both leave a lot of residues that attract dirt extremely fast.
+Call us for our carpet cleaning services every 6-12 months and apply our Green Sealed Approved protector to your high-use areas and your wonderful investment will last a very long time.
 Thanks for stopping by and check back periodically for new helpful and handy tips." - Owner, Bill Vivers

 Tile Cleaning Tips

 "This is a common question we get from our clients after their tile and stone floors have been restored by our service.
-We recommend to thoroughly vacuum hard surfaces often and before mopping for sure.
+We recommend thoroughly vacuuming hard surfaces often and before mopping for sure.
 Try not to use cleaners that would leave a residue on floors because they accelerate the re-soiling process dramatically.
-Instead, we recommend just hot mopping or use a steam mop of any sort instead.
+Instead, we recommend just hot mopping or using a steam mop of any sort instead.
 These leave no residue and clean the surface well.
-As a added bonus they also wont break down the seal we may have applied as do harsh cleaning chemicals.
+As an added bonus they also won't break down the seal we may have applied as do harsh cleaning chemicals.